 The result was all Chef Mo had promised… A delicate creamy goodness to the salmon.
 Complex and exotic flavors, thanks to the juices leached from the leaf.
 And most surprisingly, a total lack of heat.
 The burn had entirely disappeared during the cooking, leaving behind a smokey warmth.

-Here’s how I put it all together.
+Here’s how I put it all together, with modifications to tone down the heat.

 Salmon baked in banana leaves